 No. New phones, smart watches and tablets would be required.
 If you want to get the benefits of a 5G network, purchase a 5G device.
 5G service isn’t available in all areas so check your carrier before buying new devices.

 Can I Use An Unlocked 5G Device On Any Network?

 Not all unlocked 5G devices will work with different carriers.
 The antennas on some devices may be specific to the carrier.
 It would be wise to check the device specifications to see if they are compatible with your provider.

 Some markets will offer homeowners 5G service as opposed to traditional cable, fiber or DSL.
 You will need compatible equipment to access the service.

 If you have a 5G label on your home Wi-Fi router, it doesn’t mean it is capable of operating on a 5G network.
 It just means it operates in the 5GHz (gigahertz) spectrum band.

 You can find more information about the FCC 5G strategy, which includes policy and regulation here.

 See our previous blog post, does T-Mobile really have 5G nationwide here.

 Do you live in an area with 5G service?
 Are you using 5G?
-What do you like about it?
-Let us know below.
+Does it meet your expectations?
+Let us know in the comments below.